Practical Health & Safety Steps for Employers in an Office Environment

-- Prepare and implement health, safety, and environmental policies.
+- Prepare and implement OHS Policies.
 These must be reviewed annually or if an incident occurs to ensure the policy remains relevant.

-- The appointment of a ‘competent person’, who has the required health and safety knowledge, training, and experience in helping the employer fulfil their legal obligations as well as stay up to date with any changes in regulation.
+- The appointment of a ‘competent person’, who has the required OHS knowledge, OHS Training, and experience in helping the employer fulfil their legal obligations as well as stay up to date with any changes in regulation.

-- Conduct a risk assessment to identify any existing or potential hazards followed by taking the necessary steps to minimize or eliminate them.
+- Conduct a Health and Safety Risk Assessment to identify any existing or potential hazards followed by taking the necessary steps to minimize or eliminate them.

 - Ensure that safe working practices are developed and implemented.

-- Provide workers with all relevant information, instruction as well as training in office health and safety.
+- Provide workers with all relevant information, instruction as well as training in office health & safety.